 Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Score Delivery Style: Nonverbal Effectiveness Demonstrates ease and confidence through carefully maintained posture, poise, and facial expression.
 Uses continual eye contact.
 Demonstrates confidence through most of the presentation with careful posture, poise, and facial expression.
 Uses fairly consistent eye contact.
 At times demonstrates developing confidence in presenting content.
 At times uses posture, poise, and facial expression to support presentation.
 Uses eye contact inconsistently.
 Shows lack of ease in presenting through poor posture, lack of poise, and lack of facial expression.
 Uses poor to no eye contact.
-Delivery Style: Verbal Effectiveness Conveys passionate interest for the topic.
-Speaks naturally at a moderate rate with correct pronunciation, enunciation and volume.
+Verbal Effectivenessfor the topic.topic.• Speaks naturally at a moderate rate with correct pronunciation, enunciation and volume.• Most of the clearly at a with correct enunciation• Uses few unnecessary pauses "ums".• Uses few un pauses "ums".• Makes no obvious grammatical errors.• Makes few g errors.• Uses cue cards or other supports effectively and does not read the presentation.• Most of the clearly at a with correct enunciation• Uses rich, precise, and• Uses well-ch Most of the time speaks clearly at a moderate rate with correct pronunciation, enunciation and volume.
 Uses few unnecessary pauses "ums".
-Makes no obvious grammatical errors.
-Uses cue cards or other supports effectively and does not read the presentation.
-Uses rich, precise, and varied vocabulary.
-Well-rehearsed and prepared.
-Conveys enthusiasm for the topic.
-Most of the time speaks clearly at a moderate rate with correct pronunciation, enunciation and volume.
-Uses few unnecessary pauses "ums".
 Makes few grammatical errors.
 Most of the time uses cue cards or other supports appropriately, without reading the presentation.
-Uses well-chosen and varied vocabulary.
 Demonstrates minimal enthusiasm for the topic.
 Speaks with some lack of clarity in pronunciation and enunciation with varying volume and rate of speech.
 Uses too many unnecessary pauses ("ums"), distracting from the presentation.
 Makes some grammatical errors.
 Tends to not use cue cards effectively and mostly relies on reading the presentation.
 Uses ineffective vocabulary.
 No enthusiasm is conveyed for the topic Speech is unclear with poor enunciation and incorrect pronunciation.
 Volume and rate of speech are often inappropriate, making comprehension difficult.
 Uses too many unnecessary pauses "ums", making comprehension difficult.
 Makes frequent grammatical errors.
 Reads presentation.
 Uses inappropriate or simplistic vocabulary.